Your Support Gave People Hope | Do Moore Good 2026

 To our supporters and partners,

 • 15+ Pardon Hubs Activated Across the State.
-Across Pennsylvania, we've helped activate the volunteer network that gets people connected to pardon coaching at no cost.
+Across Pennsylvania, we've helped activate the volunteer network that gets people connected to pardon coaching at no cost, with more coming online every month.

 • Press Coverage.
 KYW, The Philadelphia Citizen, Resolve Philly, the Social Innovations Journal, and multiple outlets statewide.

-• 40% of Campaign Goal Raised.
-And we created a Discussion Guide, pardon brochures, and application checklists now used by hubs within our network.
+• 50% of Campaign Goal Raised.
+The People's Media Fund has invested $30,000 in this campaign.
+We've also created a Discussion Guide, pardon brochures, and application checklists now used by hubs across our network.

 The most important thing I've learned is that the pardon system is not designed for the people who need it most.
 It's slow, confusing, and full of gatekeeping that has nothing to do with whether someone deserves a second chance.